mohantirumalasetti/shpels/README.md

 ### Overview

-The Malicious URL Detector is a Python tool designed to predict whether a given URL is malicious or not.
+shpels is a Python tool designed to predict whether a given URL is malicious or not.
 It utilizes machine learning algorithms trained on a dataset containing various features extracted from URLs to make predictions.

 ### Background